Contrastive Attraction and Contrastive Repulsion for Representation Learning: Additional experimental results

 \subsection{Ablation study}

 \paragraph{On the effects of negative sampling size:} We investigate the model performance and robustness with different sampling size by varying the mini-batch size used in the training.
-On all the small-scale data sets, the mini-batches are applied with size 64, 128, 256, 512, 768 and the corresponding linear classification results are shown in Figure~\ref{figure:sampling_size}.
+On all the small-scale datasets, the mini-batches are applied with size 64, 128, 256, 512, 768 and the corresponding linear classification results are shown in Figure~\ref{figure:sampling_size}.
+From this figure, we can see that CACR ($K=4$) consistently achieves better performance than other objectives.
+For example, when mini-batch size is 256, CACR ($K=4$) outperforms CMC by about 0.4\%-1.2\%.
 CACR ($K=1$) shows better performance in most of the cases, while slightly underperforms than the baselines with mini-batch size 64.
-Also, we can see that CACR ($K=4$) consistently achieves better performance than other objectives.
-For example, when mini-batch size is 256, CACR ($K=4$) outperforms CMC by about 0.4\%-1.2\% and is less sensitive to the mini-batch size compared to the CL loss.
+A possible explanation could be the estimation of the conditional distribution needs more samples to provide good guidance for the encoder.

-\textbf{On the effects of positive sampling size:} We conduct experiments to investigate the model performance with different positive sampling size by using different $K$ values in the pre-training: $K \in \{1, 2, 4, 6, 8, 10\}$ on CIFAR-10/100 and $K \in \{1, 2, 3, 4\}$ on ImageNet-1K.
+\textbf{On the effects of positive sampling size:} We conduct experiments to investigate the model performance with different positive sampling size by using different $K$ values in the pretraining: $K \in \{1, 2, 4, 6, 8, 10\}$ on CIFAR-10/100 and $K \in \{1, 2, 3, 4\}$ on ImageNet-1K.
 Similar to our experiment setting, in 200 epochs, we apply AlexNet encoder on CIFAR-10 and CIFAR-100 and apply ResNet50 encoder on ImageNet-1K.
 Shown in Figure \ref{figure:pos_sampling_size}, we can observe as $K$ increases, the linear classification accuracy increases accordingly.

 \paragraph{On the effects of hyper-parameter $t^{+}$, $t^{-}$:} Remind in the definition of positive and negative conditional distribution, two hyper-parameters $t^{+}$ and $t^{-}$ are involved as following: